 The Postcards from the Past lesson plan on Creative Educator does involve making postcards to share historical information, but the focus is not on creating the cards as much as comparing them.
 Even if students have a hard time seeing through the eyes of people who lived in the past, the process of comparing an entire class's perspectives on an event will demonstrate how many different interpretations and viewpoints there are to any single event.

 As students begin to see that there are different perspectives behind each letter they read, they better understand how beliefs and experiences affect how someone relates both their opinion and facts about an event.
-In turn they learn to more critically read primary and secondary sources, differentiating between fact and opinion as they identify emotional charged words that help them understand the speaker's perspective.
+In turn, they learn to more critically read primary and secondary sources, differentiating between fact and opinion as they identify emotionally charged words that help them understand the speaker's perspective.

 Using the stationery templates in Wixie

-Wixie includes a folder of Stationery templates in the Backgrounds library students can use to personalize their letter writing and teachers can use to give a thematic spin on a letter writing project.
+Wixie includes a folder of Stationery templates in the Backgrounds library students can use to personalize their letter writing and teachers can use it to give a thematic spin on a letter-writing project.

-To add a Stationery background, select the Use an Image button below the tools.
+To add a Stationery background, select the Page Picture button below the tools.

 At the Background dialog, open the Stationery folder, select the stationery you want to use, and choose Add.

 Digital letter writing is a great way to practice informational, narrative, and opinion writing as well as build digital-age communication skills.
 It also provides an engaging performance assessment you can use to evaluate student understanding of the curriculum.